brandongregory/dndhelp/src/5e-character-creation/heist-crew.md

 For your skills, a high Acrobatics skill can really help, since you’ll likely be running along narrow beams or tightropes, and even if you have a climbing speed, proficiency in Athletics can help with climbing difficult surfaces.
 Stealth is a given.
 Even if you have someone on your team who specializes in picking locks (more on that later), having proficiency in Thieves’ Tools can be useful if you come across a locked window or door.

 To fill the Cat Burglar role, there’s some essential gear you’ll need.
 Ropes, of course, are great, and you should have a few with you.
-(A Rope of Climbing can be really useful if you can get your hands on one.)
+(A Rope of Climbing can be useful if you can get your hands on one.)
 Similarly, a hammer and pitons make it easier to use the ropes.
 If you want to be able to lift something heavy with your rope, a block and tackle can make that much easier.
 If you have a long way to climb, a Climber’s Kit can mean the difference between life and death.
 If that sounds like a lot of gear for your character, you might need a Bag of Holding or Handy Haversack to carry it all around in.

 ## The Charmer